 If you have never suffered from low back pain, consider yourself one of the fortunate few.
 Back pain is a common reason for Americans under the age of 45 to limit their activity.
-It is also a common reason for visits to the doctor and for surgery.
+It is also a common reason for visits to the doctor, pain medication use, and for surgery.
 There is some good news, though.
 Most people recover from an acute episode in a few days or weeks without much disruption to daily activities or medical treatment.
-For others however, low back pain becomes a chronic or recurrent condition, often resulting in considerable social and occupational disability.
+For others, low back pain becomes a chronic or recurrent condition, often resulting in social and occupational disability.

 There is some evidence that, at least in the short-term, each of these therapies may be effective at alleviating discomfort, improving function, and/or enhancing a sense of well-being.
 However, it is unclear if any one of these therapies is superior to the others or to physical therapy, the standard conventional treatment.
 Furthermore, it is unclear that any of these approaches provides more than short-term benefit.